pages-themes/cayman/README.md

 #### Syntax Highlighting

 [Rouge](http://rouge.jneen.net/) is the default highlighter in Jekyll 3.
 This theme includes the `github` stylesheet from Rouge.
-This can be replaced with a different stylesheet.

-For example, to switch syntax highlighting to `monokai`, install the `rouge` gem and run the following on the command line.
+To switch syntax highlighting colors to say `monokai`, install the `rouge` gem and run the following on the command line.
 Then replace `rouge-githum` with `rouge-monkai` in `/assets/cayman.scss`

 ```
 mkdir _scss